 This is particularly important because the vaccination does not contain preservatives.
 Enter all vaccines given into NYSIIS/CIR, including any additional vaccines given, however do not modify inventory in anticipation of extra doses.
-For additional information please see Moderna guidance for extra doses.
-Extra doses are not supported in the EUAs for Pfizer-BioNTech or Janssen (Johnson & Johnson) beyond the labeled doses per vial.
+For additional information please see Pfizer-BioNTech guidance and Moderna guidance for extra doses.
+Extra vaccine has not been observed in the Janssen (Johnson & Johnson) vials beyond the expected five doses.